The Honey Lie We Can’t Stop Telling Ourselves 🐝

 Smell has an uncanny ability to transport us through time, resurrecting moments with a clarity that other senses struggle to match.
 But why does this happen?
 And why do some scents summon entire chapters of our past while others barely leave an imprint?

-New Study Finds Smell Loss A Warning Sign for More Than 100 Medical Conditions
+New Study Finds Smell Loss A Associated with More Than 100 Medical Conditions

 The extensive range of conditions correlated to smell loss suggests a deeper, more fundamental connection between our sense of smell and overall health.